European resident: how to look for work in France?

 You do not receive unemployment benefits from your previous country of residence

 It allows these periods to be taken into account in order to assert your unemployment rights in France.
-Pôle emploi takes into account the periods of work done abroad indicated on this form, if you find but lose a new job in France.
+Pôle emploi takes into account the periods of work completed abroad indicated on this form, if you find but lose a new job in France.

 Warning